Rules

 Please read the following rules very carefully before applying for a fanlisting.
 Failure to keep your fanlisting in compliance with these rules will result in your fanlisting being placed on the troubles list, and ultimately being deleted.

 The information is split into two sections: part one outlines the rules for applying to build a fanlisting that you would like listed at TFL.org.
 Part two outlines the rules for creating and maintaining a fanlisting listed at TFL.org.
-Please read both sections to familarise yourself with TFL.org's rules.
+Please read both sections to familiarise yourself with TFL.org's rules.

 Section One: Application Rules

-1. You must have HTML and graphics experience.
+1. You must have web design experience.

 • E-groups (e.g., MSN, Yahoo, etc.), journal sites (e.g., LiveJournal, Myspace, DeadJournal, etc.), message boards, and anything with pre-made templates are not viable proof.